mib71/CSharpASCIIGames/README.md

 # C# ASCII Games

-A homage to old school ascii games.
+A homage to old school games in glorious ascii.